-We expect behaviour at Kings to be excellent and for students to behave in a mature, considerate, and calm manner.
+In encouraging positive behaviour, we celebrate not only academic success but also the demonstration of our core values: joyfulness in learning, excellence in effort, spirituality in reflection, inclusivity in relationships, and generosity in spirit.
 Staff are encouraged to recognise and celebrate the positive behaviours that occur on a daily basis.
 Staff are asked to award achievement points (through the School's SIMS system) to pupils who have consistently: